By Vincent Zurzolo

 If you’re like many senior Americans caught in the COVID-19 pandemic, you’re doing the heroic thing: sheltering-in-place.
 Sometimes you’re stressed; sometimes you’re bored.
 But if you collect vintage comic books, your favorite superheroes are ready to come to the rescue—to help you relax and fill those vacant hours and possibly make some money.
 Now’s the time to enjoy—and update or cash in your comic collection!

 It’s no coincidence that comic books came of age during the Great Depression and World War II, when Americans needed an escape from grim reality.
-Comic books are pure, escapist entertainment, where good overcomes evil and reassuringly saves the day.
+Comic books are pure, escapist entertainment, worked on by talented comics editors, where good overcomes evil and reassuringly saves the day.
 Couldn’t you use some of that right now?

 Besides, now you’re in a position to perform those maintenance tasks you always said you would when you had time.
 Although brick-and-mortar comic book stores may be closed, online auction houses and grading services remain open.
 The comic community is still here for you.